-MaiKhanda – which means ‘mother and baby’ in Chichewa – was led on the ground by the Institute for Healthcare Improvement, working in partnership with Women and Children First, and also working with the Institute of Child Health at University College London who we commissioned to undertake an independent evaluation of the programme.
+MaiKhanda – which means ‘mother and baby’ in Chichewa – was led on the ground by the Institute for Healthcare Improvement, working in partnership with Women and Children First, and also working with the Institute of Child Health at University College London (now the Institute for Global Health) who we commissioned to undertake an independent evaluation of the programme.

 MaiKhanda worked with 11 hospitals and 32 health centres to improve obstetric services.
 At the same time, it used a community mobilisation approach to educate and empower women through 729 women’s groups.